-The intended uses of maize Bt11xMIR604 specifically exclude cultivation and the environmental exposure to maize Bt11xMIR604 is limited to the accidental release of grains into environment during transportation and processing.
-The EFSA GMO Panel considers that it would need successful establishment and spread of high numbers of maize Bt11xMIR604 plants to enable any significant interaction with non-target organisms, which is very unlikely.
+The intended uses of maize MIR604 x GA21 specifically exclude cultivation and the environmental exposure to maize MIR604 x GA21 is limited to the accidental release of grains into environment during transportation and processing.
+The EFSA GMO Panel considers that it would need successful establishment and spread of high numbers of maize MIR604 x GA21 plants to enable any significant interaction with non-target organisms, which is very unlikely.

-In addition, the EFSA GMO Panel evaluated whether the Cry1Ab and mCry3A proteins might potentially affect non-target organisms by entering the environment through manure and faeces from the gastrointestinal tracts of animals fed maize Bt11xMIR604.
-Due to the specific insecticidal selectivity of Cry proteins, non-target organisms most likely to be affected by the Cry1Ab and mCry3A proteins belong to the same or closely related taxonomic groups as those of the target organisms.
+In addition, the EFSA GMO Panel evaluated whether the mCry3A protein might potentially affect non-target organisms by entering the environment through manure and faeces from the gastrointestinal tracts of animals fed maize MIR604 x GA21.
+Due to the specific insecticidal selectivity of Cry proteins, non-target organisms most likely to be affected by the mCry3A protein belong to the same or closely related taxonomic groups as those of the target organisms.

-Data supplied by the applicant suggest that only low amounts of the Cry1Ab and mCry3A proteins enter the environment due to low expression in grains.
-Moreover, these Cry proteins are degraded by enzymatic activity in the gastrointestinal tract of animals fed on GM maize or derived feed products (see section 5.1.1), meaning that only low amounts of these proteins would remain intact to pass out in faeces.
+Data supplied by the applicant suggest that only low amounts of the mCry3A protein enter the environment due to low expression in grains.
+Moreover, this Cry protein is degraded by enzymatic activity in the gastrointestinal tract of animals fed on GM maize or derived feed products (see section 5.1.1), meaning that only low amounts of this protein would remain intact to pass out in faeces.
 This has been demonstrated for Cry1Ab (Einspanier et al., 2004; Lutz et al., 2005, 2006; Wiedemann et al., 2006; Guertler et al., 2008; Paul et al., 2010).
-It is expected that there would subsequently be further degradation of Cry proteins in the manure and faeces due to intrinsic microbial proteolytic activity.
-Therefore, exposure of soil and aquatic environments to the Cry1Ab and mCry3A proteins from disposal of animal wastes or accidental spillage of maize grains is likely to be very low and localised.
-While Cry proteins may bind to a certain degree to clay minerals or humic substances in soil, thereby reducing their availability to microorganisms for degradation, there are no indications of persistence and accumulation of Cry proteins from GM crops in soil (reviewed by Icoz and Stotzky, 2008).
+It is expected that there would subsequently be further degradation of the Cry protein in the manure and faeces due to intrinsic microbial proteolytic activity.
+Therefore, exposure of soil and aquatic environments to the mCry3A protein from disposal of animal wastes or accidental spillage of maize grains is likely to be very low and localised.
+While Cry proteins may bind to clay minerals or humic substances in soil, thereby reducing their availability to microorganisms for degradation, there are no indications of persistence and accumulation of Cry proteins from GM crops in soil (reviewed by Icoz and Stotzky, 2008).

-Considering the scope of the application (that excludes cultivation) and the intended uses of maize Bt11xMIR604, it can be concluded that the exposure of potentially sensitive non-target organisms to the Cry1Ab and mCry3A proteins is likely to be very low and of no ecological relevance.
+Considering the scope of the application (that excludes cultivation) and the intended uses of maize MIR604 x GA21, it can be concluded that the exposure of potentially sensitive non-target organisms to the mCry3A protein is likely to be very low and of no ecological relevance.